 This horizontal distribution due to tillage and water erosion also simultaneously affected other soil properties and has been described previously in other cultivated areas.
-For instance, De Gryze et al. (2008) described, in a field crop area under 345 conventional tillage in Belgium, how Pavail almost doubled (22.9 vs. 12.2 mg kg-1) in the depositional area as compared to the eroding upper part.
-They also reported that in half of the field under conservation tillage, these differences in P{avail} between the upper and lower areas of the field disappeared.
-We have observed in our sampled orchard a pronounced increase in topsoil P{avail} in the deposition area of around 400% as compared to the eroding part of the orchard, which can be attributed to 350 the deposition of enriched sediment coming from the upslope area.
-The cumulative effects of the differences in C{org} , P{avail} , and the trend towards higher, although non-significant, W{sage} in the deposition area, resulted in two areas within the orchard with marked differences in soil quality: the eroded part which is within the range considered as degraded in the region (Gómez et al., 2009a) and the depositional area, representing 20% of the orchard transect length (Table 1), which is within the range of non-degraded according to the same index.
-Topography and sediment redistribution by erosive processes 355 introduce a gradient of spatial variability that questions the concept of representative area when it comes to describing a whole field.
-In fact, several studies (e.g. Dell and Sharpley, 2006), have suggested that the verification of compliance of environmental programs such as those related to C{org} sequestration should be based preferentially, at least partially, on modelling approaches.
-Our results raise the need for a careful delineation of sub-areas when analysing soil quality indicators and/or SOC carbon stock within the same field unit.
-It also warns about the difficulty of drawing hypotheses for quantifying
+For instance, De Gryze et al. (2008) described how, for a field crop area under conventional tillage in Belgium, Pavail almost doubled (22.9 vs. $12.2 \text{ mg kg}^{-1}$ ) in the depositional area as compared to the eroding upper part.
+They also reported that in half of the field under conservation tillage, these differences in Pavail between the upper and lower areas of the field disappeared.
+We have observed in our sampled orchard a pronounced increase in topsoil Pavail in the deposition area of around 400 % as compared to the eroding part of the orchard, which can be attributed to the deposition of enriched sediment coming from the upslope area.
+The cumulative effects of the differences in Corg and Pavail and the trend towards higher, although nonsignificant, $W{\text{sagg}}$ in the deposition area resulted in two areas within the orchard with marked differences in soil quality: the eroded part, which is within the range considered to be degraded in the region (Gómez et al., 2009a), and the depositional area, representing 20% of the orchard transect length (Table 1), which is within the nondegraded range according to the same index.
+Topography and sediment redistribution by erosive processes introduce a gradient of spatial variability that questions the concept of representative area when it comes to describing a whole field.
+In fact, several studies (e.g., Dell and Sharpley, 2006) have suggested that the verification of compliance of environmental programs such as those related to Corg sequestration should be based preferentially, at least partially, on modeling approaches.
+Our results raise the need for a careful delineation of subareas when analyzing soil quality indicators and/or SOC carbon stock within the same field unit.
+They also warn about the difficulty of drawing hypotheses for quantifying the differences between these delineated areas in relation to specific soil properties.
+For instance, in our study case erosion-deposition processes had a major impact on Pavail and soil quality, but the impact on Corg concentration and stock was moderate and extremely difficult to detect statistically using a moderate number of samples.

-- 360 - 50 the differences between these delineated areas in relation to specific soil properties.
-For instance, in our study case erosion/deposition processes had a major impact on P{avail} and soil quality, but the impact on C{org} concentration and stock was moderate and extremely difficult to detect statistically using a moderate number of samples. - Our PCA and regression analyses confirmed the relatively high variability of C{org} and stock in relation to other soil quality 365 indicators related to erosion/deposition processes, such as P{avail} , as discussed in the previous section.
-While in the catena studied in the current research P cycle seems to be mostly driven by sediment mobilization, the C{org} and N cycle seem to be much more complex.
-The moderate differences in C{org} and the homogeneity in δ 15N and δ 13C isotopic signals between the eroding and deposition areas can be due to several processes, some of them were discussed above, such as spatial variability of carbon inputs due to biomass in the plot, surface soil operations in the orchard and fertilization.
-We found both interesting - and worth exploring in future studies that significant correlations between erosion/deposition rates and C{org} , $\delta^{15}N$ and $\delta^{13}C$ related variables were found for samples from the 10-20 and 20-30 cm layers, indicating that short term disturbance by surface processes can mask experimental determination of the impact of erosion deposition processes in this olive orchard for these variables.
+Our PCA and regression analyses confirmed the relatively high variability of $C{org}$ and stock in relation to other soil quality indicators related to erosion-deposition processes, such as $P{avail}$ , as discussed in the previous section.
+While in the catena studied in the current research the P cycle seems to be mostly driven by sediment mobilization, the $C{org}$ and N cycles seem to be much more complex.
+The moderate differences in $C{org}$ and the homogeneity in $\delta^{15}$ N and $\delta^{13}$ C isotopic signals between the eroding and deposition areas may be due to several processes, some of which were discussed above, such as spatial variability of carbon input due to biomass in the plot, surface soil operations in the orchard, and fertilization.
+We found it both interesting and worth exploring in future studies that significant correlations between erosion and deposition rates and $C{org}$ -, $\delta^{15}$ N-, and $\delta^{13}$ C-related variables were found for samples from the 10-20 and 20-30 cm layers, indicating that short-term disturbance by surface processes can mask experimental determination of the impact of erosion deposition processes in this olive orchard for these variables.

-375 5 Conclusions
+5 Conclusions